'The Rings Of Power': Reviews, Easter Eggs And Key Details To Look For

 The set design, CGI and costumes are so visually enchanting that one can easily understand where the USD 465 million budget (and even more for promotion) for the eight-episode season one went.
 Additionally, every reviewer has noted that it easily surpasses many of the big-screen blockbusters across departments.

 Ensuring that people around the world will be able to watch this outstanding achievement in television history unfold at the same time on their TV sets, Amazon simultaneously released two episodes of The Rings of Power worldwide.
-Thus, the show premiered on 1 September at 6 pm PT and 9 pm ET and, accordingly, on 2 September at 9 am Malaysia time).
+The show premiered on 2 September in Asia.

 The Rings of Power is created by J.D.
 Payne and Patrick McKay.
 The first two episodes are directed by Spanish filmmaker J.A.
 Bayona who is best known to international audiences for Jurassic World: Fallen Kingdom (2018).
 The remaining episodes are directed by Wayne Che Yip and Charlotte Brändström.